Abir Moussi: Domestic

+International

+Her detention has been widely described as politically motivated.
+In February 2025, the United Nations Working Group on Arbitrary Detention issued an opinion declaring Abir Moussi’s detention arbitrary and unlawful, noting that it met four out of the five categories of arbitrary deprivation of liberty.
+The Working Group found that her detention lacked any legal basis, resulted from the exercise of her fundamental rights, gravely violated her right to a fair trial, and was discriminatory on account of her political or other opinions contrary to the principles of equality before the law and non-discrimination.
+In the same opinion, the Working Group called for her immediate release.

+Amnesty International issued two public letters concerning her case, the first in February 2024 and the second in October 2025.
+In its 2024 letter, the organization called on the Tunisian authorities to release her, drop the charges, and end what it described as judicial harassment.
+Amnesty International characterized her detention as arbitrary and stated that she had been imprisoned for the legitimate exercise of her rights to freedom of expression and peaceful assembly.
+In its 2025 letter, the organization reiterated its call for her release, noting that she had been detained for more than two years and was facing charges carrying the death penalty.

 Electoral history

 Legislative elections

 In the 2014 legislative election, Abir Moussi was the president of the electoral liste of the Free Destourian Party in the constituency of Béja, her list got 1.05% (836 votes) and she failed to enter the parliament.

 In the 2019 legislative election she was again candidate, this time she was head of the list of her party in the second constituency, she got 15.8% (26.076 votes) and came in second place just after the Heart of Tunisia list, she got elected deputy.

 Presidential elections

 Abir Moussi was the candidate of her party to the 2019 presidential election where she got 4% of the votes (135,461 votes) and came in 9th place and therefore eliminated since the first round.
 She was the woman who got the most votes in a presidential elections in Tunisia's history.
 Abir Moussi is a candidate for the 2024 presidential election.